How I healed my Anxiety WITHOUT Drugs! 10 ways to How to heal Anxiety spiritually

 5. I began to prioritize exercise

 I can always tell when I have not been exercising because my body turns into a stress bomb.
 Exercise is one of my favorite things.
 I noticed a considerable improvement in my mood and how I dealt with stressors when I bought a gym membership.
 I have found that it does not matter what type of exercise I do.
 Sometimes, walking outside for 15 minutes or just stretching significantly impacted my life.

 So, how can you start to exercise more?

-Mix it up: I find that when I go to the gym too much, I begin to dislike it.
-So on certain days of the week, I would trade gym cardio for taking a 3-mile walk outside.
-I found that doing so felt amazing and that it had the same energizing effect
+Mix it up: I find that when I go to the gym too much, I dislike it.
+So on certain days of the week, I would trade gym cardio for a 3-mile walk outside.
+I found that doing so felt terrific and had the same energizing effect.

 Don't forget to care for yourself afterward: After a good gym day, you might feel sore and tired.
 Therefore, you must take care of yourself.
-Make sure you drink plenty of water and remove your wet clothes as soon as you get home.
+Ensure you drink plenty of water and remove your wet clothes when home.
 I know I am guilty of getting home from the gym and sitting in my clothes for an hour.
 Don't be like me.
-Change your gym clothes as soon as you get home, and your body will thank you.
+Change your gym clothes when you get home, and your body will thank you.

 6. Call on God

 When I say this, I don't mean just praying.

 I feel like there is this toxic idea in the Christian community that demons cause anxiety and depression; therefore, you can pray them away.